dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/standard_time.md

 7. Enter the number of hours under "Antal".
 8. Under "Vælg vagt", choose "Fleks" - **important, as flex time will not be calculated otherwise** (however, this is not filled for employees in "fleksjob").
 9. Check the box "Planen fortsætter uendeligt".
-10. Under "Gentag?" select the days for which the standard time should apply.
+10. Under "Gentag?" select the days for which the standard time should _not_ apply (i.e., Saturday and Sunday).
 11. Select "Gem".

 > [!NOTE]